 Selected Applicants Notification: DOE will notify applicants selected for award.
 This notice of selection is not an authorization to begin performance.
-(See Section IV, Part H with respect to the allowability of pre-award costs.)

 Non-selected Notification: Organizations whose applications have not been selected will be advised as promptly as possible.
 This notice will explain why the application was not selected.